-So, with a bag of dried figs, a luscious and sunny Meyer lemon and a few pears…the making and canning of this dried fig conserve is just one of many things that can keep me happily busy on an inclement day.
+So, with a bag of dried figs, a luscious and sunny Meyer lemon and a few pears…I love a good fig jam recipe and the making and canning of this dried fig conserve is just one of many things that can keep me happily busy on an inclement day.

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 With figs being a low acid fruit, I am not comfortable totally ‘winging' a recipe.
 As such, I used the Fig Preserves recipe in the Ball Complete Book of Home Preserving as a reference, making adjustments but assuring that I kept the Ph low with lemon, lemon juice, white wine and vinegar.